MicrosoftDocs/dynamics365smb-docs/business-central/across-inspect-page.md

 If a page has a source table, the **View table** link is available.
 This  link will open the table in a separate browser window, allowing you to see all records and fields in the table.

+> [!NOTE]
-To view a table, above having read permission on the table, you must have execute permission on the system object **1350 Run Table**.
+> To view a table, you must read permission on the table and direct execute permission on the system object **1350 Run table**.
 This is granted by in permission set on your user account.
+For more information, see [Managing Users and Permissions](ui-how-users-permissions.md)

 ### [Table Fields](#tab/tablefields)